sschaub/mcbc-pco-app/README-dev.md

 To start API module: In VSCode, in the debug tab, pick Python: Flask and choose Run > Start Debugging.
 This will import environment variables from .env and start server.py.

+Note: To expose the app to the local network:
+1. Edit .env.development and change VITE_APP_API_URL=http://192.168.2.50:9091
+2. Use `npm run public`

 ## Development Setup: Docker